 Tommy Sturdivan (email@example.com) retired as a Sergeant from the Georgia State Patrol (GSP).
 He began reconstructing crashes in 1992 after attending classes from IPTM.
 In 1997 he became a member of the Specialized Collision Reconstruction Team (SCRT).
-During his tenure with the SCRT, he was promoted to Corporal and Sergeant, in charge of instructing all accident reconstruction training for the GSP.
-While performing training functions, he wrote several manuals which the GSP still use for their cadets and Reconstruction classes.
-He is a member in good standing with ACTAR, a charter member of SEARS and SCARS, as well as a member of SAE.
+During his tenure with the SCRT, he was promoted to Corporal and Sergeant, in charge of instructing all A/R training for the GSP.
+He wrote several of the manuals the GSP still use for their cadets and Reconstruction classes.
+He is a charter member of SEARS and SCARS, as well as a member of SAE, and is fully accredited by ACTAR.
 Mr. Sturdivan currently operates Sturdivan Collision Analysis (https://www.sturdivancollision.com/).
 He attends conferences each year to keep his training up to date.
 He became involved in the CDR System in 2001 and has maintained his education and training to include being a train-the-trainer for the Technician class.
 His CV lists over 11,000 hours of accident investigation before 2015.
-He joined the Board for the 2015/2016 session as a Law Enforcement Sector Representative, and took the President's seat for 2017/2018.
+He joined the Board for the 2015/2016 session as a Law Enforcement Sector Representative, and took the President's chair starting in 2017.
 (Updated 18 JAN 2019)

 Charles "Chuck" Veppert (email@example.com) retired in 2006 at the rank of Lieutenant from the Ohio State Highway Patrol after 28+ years service.
 He was a member of OSHP’s first IPTM Crash Reconstruction class when they began their Crash Reconstruction and Analysis Unit in 1989 and worked as a regional crash reconstructionist for 18 years.
 He is ACTAR accredited, certified as a Federal Motor Carrier Inspector, a charter member of PSFM, and holds an Associates Degree from Kent State University in Criminal Justice.
-Chuck has been an active member of NAPARS since 1995, serving with distinction as President from 2009 to 2016.
-He holds the role of Past President, for the 2019/2020 term again. (updated 18 JAN 201)
+Chuck has been an active member of NAPARS since 1995, serving with distinction as President from 2009 to 2016. (updated 18 JAN 201)

 Hugh Bean (firstname.lastname@example.org) worked 23 years for Ocean City (Maryland) Police Department, where he was assigned to their Traffic Safety Unit.
 He is now on the job at the Worcester County Sheriff's Office.
 Hugh is an ACTAR accredited reconstructionist, and NHTSA CPS Instructor.
 Hugh has been active with MdATAI (Maryland) since 1987, and has worked closely with the NAPARS board in that capacity.
 He joined NAPARS in 2001 and has been an LE rep since 2015.

 C. Greg Russell is a former U.S Military Police Officer and Ann Arundel County deputy with over 30 years of law enforcement experience, and more than 25 years of experience in crash reconstruction.
 He has taught all three levels of crash investigation, crush energy analysis, pedestrian accident investigation, advanced accident investigation, and other topics.
-Greg joined the board in 2017, and returns for 2019/2020 term.
+Greg joined the board in 2017.

 Susan A. Lantz, Ph.D. (firstname.lastname@example.org), in Florida, is a mechanical, biomechanical, and biomedical engineer with more than 20 years of experience in forensic engineering, accident reconstruction, biomechanical and biomedical analysis, medical and mechanical device design and testing, and finite element modeling and analysis.
 A former college professor, Dr. Lantz spent 20 years experimentally determining injury mechanisms, particularly of the cervical and lumbar spine.
 She has analyzed and reconstructed hundreds of commercial, industrial, and vehicular accidents.
 Dr. Lantz is also a Certified Fire and Explosion Investigator (CFEI) and a Certified Vehicle Fire Investigator (CVFI).
-She joined the board in 2015 and has been re-elected for subsequent terms.
+She joined the board in 2015.
 She spearheaded the rebirth of the NAPARS quarterly newsletter, serving as the newsletter editor.
 (Updated 18 JAN 2019)

-Wade Bartlett (firstname.lastname@example.org) is no longer a member of the Board of Directors, but oversees the day to day operation of the group, including creating mailing lists for the magazines, newsletters, and email communications.
+Wade Bartlett (firstname.lastname@example.org) is no longer a member of the Board of Directors, but oversees the day to day operation of the group, including creating mailing lists for ARJ, newsletters, and email communications.
 He also tends the facebook page, and tried to keep the website up to date.
 He's the best point of contact for any membership issues that come up.
-When not handling NAPARS matters, he operates his own engineering/crash analysis consultancy as a licensed Professional Engineer with ACTAR certification.
-Over the past 30 years in this field, he has researched and published on a number of topics, but has lately focussed on motorcycle crash analysis and EDR data analysis.
+When not handling NAPARS matters, he assists the county TAR Team as an officer with Farmington NH, and operates his own engineering/crash analysis consultancy as a licensed Professional Engineer with ACTAR certification.
+Over the past 30 years in this field, he has researched and published on a number of topics, but has lately focused on motorcycle crashes and EDR data analysis.
 (Updated 27 November 2018)